 Click any of the Example buttons below the main input field to see various example tree element combinations.

-Use the 'Search taxonomy' box to quickly search the full database of NCBI taxonomy names.
-Each result will show the full scientific name with its taxonomic class and NCBI taxonomy ID.
+Use the 'Search taxonomy' box to quickly search the full database of NCBI taxonomy or GTDb names.
+Each result will show the full scientific name with its taxonomic class and taxonomy ID.
 Clicking on any result will append its tax ID to the current tree elements.

 The example input above would generate a tree containing 2 clades: Mammalia and Insecta (NCBI Tax ID 7147).
 All NCBI nodes belonging to these clades would be included.